-The Greek word for “basic principles” denotes an element, first principle.
-Literally, it means a row, rank, series.
+The Greek word for “basic principles” denotes an element, a first principle.
+Literally, it indicates a row, rank, or series.
 The verb means to walk in rank.
-It was used of the letters of the alphabet as the basic elements of writing.
+Koine Greek used the term of the letters of the alphabet as the basic elements of writing.

 Heb.
-5:12, basic principles taught to spiritual babes.
+5:12 uses the word as basic principles taught to spiritual babes.

-Jesus freed us from the basics of religion.
+Jesus freed us from the basic principles of religion.

 “why, as though living in the world”

-A believer without an understanding of positional truth will try to fake it.
-He may fool members of the human race, but he will never fool God.
+A believer without an understanding of positional truth will try to fake spirituality.
+He may fool members of the human race, but he will never con God.
 A believer ignorant of the Bible is a spiritual zombie.

-If we find interests, aims, and enjoyments in the Christian life, why should we interject foreign philosophy into it?
-We live as if Jesus did not die for our sins.
-If we died with Christ, all mundane relations would cease.
+If we find interests, aims, and enjoyments in the Christian life, why should we interject foreign principles into it?
+We would live in that case as if Jesus did not die for our sins.
+If we died with Christ, all mundane relations cease.
 Mere rules get us nowhere.
 We need to live the expatriated power of the new sphere of life in Christ.

-Jesus has repatriated us into the life of God.
+Jesus repatriated us into the life of God.

-Jesus delivered us from basic legalism; why then do we continue to live in legalism?
+If Jesus delivered us from basic legalism, why then do we continue to live in legalism?
 We seek to please God by extreme self-denial.
 We can make a god of discipline.
 We can take a perverse delight in asceticism.

-Martin Luther lay naked in his cell all night in bitter cold beating his body.
+Before Martin Luther became a believer, he lay naked in his cell in the bitter cold, beating his body all night.
 He hoped that this would please God.
-He thought that by torturing himself, he would find peace in his soul.
+He thought that he would find peace in his soul by torturing himself.
 God freed him from this asceticism by reading the book of Romans.